Notes on the Geography of The West Bank: Wadi Qelt and Ein Sultan

 The operating channel in the previous picture appears here at the lower left, where it feeds into the storage pond on the right.
 In the distance, the oasis of Jericho.

-Down near the toe of the alluvial fan shown in the last picture there's a famous spring, Ein Sultan.
-The setup there today is none too glamorous.
-Here's the pond that stores the spring's water.
+Down near the toe of the alluvial fan shown in the last picture there's a famous but none-too-glamorous spring, Ein Sultan.
+A pond stores the spring water, but the setup is none too glamorous.

-A pump house on the site, to increase water production.
+A pump house on the site increases water production.

-A channel bringing water to the local citrus groves.
+A channel brings water to the local citrus groves.
 Wadi Qelt is in the mountains in the background.